Food hygiene ratings given to two St Helens takeaways

 New food hygiene ratings have been awarded to two of St Helens’s takeaways, the Food Standards Agency’s website shows.

-Billinge Spice, at 192 Main Street, Billinge was handed a four-out-of-five rating after assessment on November 15.
+Ranjha’s, at 103 Corporation Street, St Helens was handed a three-out-of-five rating after assessment on November 21.

 Advertisement